defold/doc/docs/en/tutorials/war-battles.md

 1. Drag the folder *fx/explosion* from the asset package to the main folder in the Assets view.

-2. Open *sprites.atlas* and create a new animation group (right click the root node and select <kbd>New ▸ Animation Group</kbd>).
+2. Open *sprites.atlas* and create a new animation group (right click the root node and select <kbd>Add Animation Group</kbd>).
 Call the animation "explosion".

 3. Add the nine explosion images to the animation group and set the *Fps* property to a value that makes the animation look good when you preview.
 Also make sure that this animation has the *Playback* property set to `Once Forward`.